Humble Beginnings ...

 I stumbled into beekeeping.
 It wasn't planned, no profound lightning bolt, no epiphany.
 It happened like this...

-In 1989 my wife, three girls, and I moved from the suburbs of Toronto to a farm one hour north of the city.
+In 1989 we moved to the country.
 Despite the years of neglect, the old Victorian farmhouse still held its charm and character.
 We were drawn inexplicably to the old place.
-Three years later we would learn that the land was purchased in the late 1870s from the Crown and homesteaded by my brother-in-law's family, the Fairbarns.
-To my brother-in-law this was home.
-He passed along quite a few stories told during his childhood about the old place.
 The red bricks for the house were fired in Mount Albert Ontario and hauled by oxen to the present site, fights in the attic when beer flowed a little too freely, snakes in the cistern, and other family lore.

 Unfortunately, the 1970s were not kind to the old place.
 New owners had acquired the property and they set to work erasing the Victorian charm in favour of the simple 60s look.
 We have committed significant time and money to undo the damage.
 The trials and tribulations of restoring this old farmhouse to its former state is a whole different story ... for another time.